karenvida/Proyecto-final-VA/README.md

 # Proyecto-final-VA
-In this project we recognize chess pieces from a webcam
+In this project we recognize chess pieces from frames